Nobel Prize: Japanese anti-nuclear group wins 2024 prize – DW – 10/11/2024

 In total, 286 candidates were nominated for this year's prize, including 197 individuals and 89 organizations.

+Prize founder Alfred Nobel stated in his will that the prize should be awarded for "the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses."

-The prize was awarded in Oslo, the only one of the Nobel prizes not to be awarded in Stockholm.
+The prize is awarded in Oslo — the only one of the six Nobel prizes not to be awarded in Stockholm — as decreed by Nobel.

 Notable Nobel Peace laureates include imprisoned Iranian activist Narges Mohammadi, who was awarded the prize last year, and human rights advocate Ales Bialiatski from Belarus, the Russian human rights group Memorial and the Ukrainian human rights organization Center for Civil Liberties, who were collectively awarded the prize in 2022.